Dynamics of helical vortex filaments in non viscous incompressible flows: Introduction

 This weak confinement in the direction of the movement is a quite natural limitation.
 Indeed, for general initial data, even in the usual planar 2D case, some filamentation may happen in bounded time, namely some vorticity may be driven away from the core of the vortex.
 In 3D, this vorticity would then slow down compared to the core of the filament (recall that the leading order movement is due to the self interaction of the filament due to concentration and his curvature), which in turns drives the lost vorticity further away.

 Our strategy is to follow the techniques of \cite{Mar3, Mar2} and developed by \cite{Hientzsch_Lacave_Miot_2022_Dynamics_of_PV_for_the_lake_eq}.
+In particular, in order to lighten the computations, we obtain most estimates by focusing on a single filament and considering the influence of the other points as an exterior velocity field.
+This approach has already been described in detail in \cite{livre-jaune} and has been used in many works including \cite{Mar3,Mar2,Hientzsch_Lacave_Miot_2022_Dynamics_of_PV_for_the_lake_eq,MarPul93}.
+This is only a notation and the exterior field could be replaced by its real expression, given in \eqref{def:F}, at any time in the proof.

 The plan of the paper is the following.
 In Section~\ref{sec:helical}, we recall and establish properties of the reduction to the 2D problem.
 In particular, in Proposition~\ref{prop:Biot_Savart} we derive an explicit formula for the singular part of the Biot-Savart kernel for this problem.
-In Section~\ref{sec:reduction}, we set up the proof of Theorem~\ref{theo:main} and introduce an other reduced model, considering a single filament in an exterior field.
+In Section~\ref{sec:reduction}, we set up the proof of Theorem~\ref{theo:main} and introduce the usual notations needed to focus on the motion of a single vortex filament in an exterior field.
 Section~\ref{sec:single_vortex} is dedicated to this reduced model.
 We control different quantities such as the energy and vorticity moments of the solution to derive the dynamics and obtain the localization results.
-Section~\ref{sec:conclusion} concludes the proof of Theorem~\ref{theo:main}.
+Crucially, the estimates do not depend on which filament we focused on.
+Section~\ref{sec:conclusion} concludes the proof of Theorem~\ref{theo:main}, by coming back to the full expression of $N$ interacting filament.

 \emph{Remarks on notation.} Except in Subsection~\ref{subsec:2D}, $x$ will from now on denote a point $(x_1,x_2)$ in $\R^2$, and we save then the notation $X$ for the following definition: $|X| := \sqrt{|x|^2 + h^2}$.
 Similarly, $y$, $z$, and $b^\eps(t)$ will be points in $\R^2$ and $|Y|$, $|Z|$, and $|B^\eps(t)|$ should be understood according to the previous definition.
 Unless specified otherwise, the integrals are always on $\mathcal{U}$.
 The values of the constants named $C$ are always irrelevant and may change from line to line.
 The constants $C$ are allowed to depend on $\mathcal{U}$ and $h$ without further mention since those objects are fixed once and for all.